whitetigle/fable-doc/docsrc/introduction/js-users-read-this.md

 - JS Dependencies are listed in you common `package.json` file
 - Webpack configuration is often ready to use
 - Unit testing is available through the use of Mocha (but you can use another tool if you wish)
-- In most cases, preparing a Fable project only needs to call `yarn` or `npm install`
+- In most cases, preparing a Fable project only needs to call `npm install`
-- In most cases, building a Fable project only needs to call `yarn start` (but you can change this in the `package.json file`)
+- In most cases, building a Fable project only needs to call `npm start` (but you can change this in the `package.json file`)

 So since we're mainly using JavaScript tools, you won't be lost with Fable!